-The price for renting our own boat for half the day was 1500 pesos, which is $30 USD.
+The price for renting our own boat for half the day was 1500 pesos, which is $30 USD (prices as of 2018).
 We were only two people but the boat could have fit anywhere from 4-8 people I assume.
 So it wasn’t super cheap for us with just two people but we were paying for the flexibility and actually, there weren’t many people around San Fernando to team up with for a shared boat.

 CRESTA DE GALLO DAY TRIP